Ambrevar/evil-special-modes/README.md

-This is a collection of [Evil](https://github.com/emacs-evil/evil) bindings for _the rest of Emacs_ the Evil mode does not cover by default, such as `helm-mode`, `M-x calendar`, Eshell and more.
+This is a collection of [Evil](https://github.com/emacs-evil/evil) bindings for _the rest of Emacs_ the Evil mode does not cover by default, such as `help-mode`, `M-x calendar`, Eshell and more.

-**Warning:** This project is still in an early development phase, expect a lot of binding changes.
+**Warning:** This project is still in an early development phase, expect some changes in the default binding in the future.

 ## Goals